 27 The Iliad – because I haven’t read this since I was in school.
 As a teenager I read this story over and over and over.
 I may have been more than a little in love with most of the male characters, and that was before the movie Troy came out.

 28 Homer: The Odyssey – as per The Iliad.

 29 Huxley, Aldous: Brave New World – because this is one of the most famous dystopian stories ever written.

 30 James, Henry: The Portrait of a Lady – oh, jeez.
 I hope He Who Eats All of Our Leftovers doesn’t read this, because The Portrait of a Lady is yet another book I smuggled into the house ages ago and haven’t read yet.

-32 Joyce, James: The Dubliners – Good question.
+32 Joyce, James: Dubliners – Good question.
 I tried Ulysses and couldn’t finish it so I don’t know why this is on my list.
-Clearly I’m hoping for better luck with The Dubliners.
+Clearly I’m hoping for better luck with Dubliners.
+Completed.

 39 Maugham, W. Somerset: Of Human Bondage – because I’ve read and enjoyed other books by this author.